LukeFlaherty/HomeSecDash/README.md

 You **can** skip configuring a database and come back to it later if you want.

-For more information about setting up a database, please check out the following links:
+For more information about setting up a database:

 - Docs: [next-auth.js.org/adapters/overview](https://next-auth.js.org/adapters/overview)